AngryMax/zBSMS_Chaos/README.md

 * Balance changes if needed
 * Possibly other stuff
 * No release date

+# Known Bugs
+* Poinks(the pink guys that attach to FLUDD) sometimes don't want to attach to FLUDD.
+* A crash in Eel involving either "Landing Movement Lock" or "Lucid Dream."
+* Touching a shine while "MAMA!" is active causes it to go intangable, and therefor uncollectable.
+* "Lucid Dream" has some strange behavior when Mario ca

 After 1.1 is released, Hyper Chaos will become a backburner project.
 This means that in some unkown point in the future, there could be an update with extra/changed codes, new settings, livestream voting, etc. We also would like to add a system for enabling/disabling certain codes, but we've yet to find a practical way to pull that off.